Live News Articles Safety Guide Register Now ▶

 • HT must be in your main spot account.
 Sub-account balances and external wallets do not count toward the snapshot.

-• Some events accept HT in HTX Earn products, but this is project-specific and must be confirmed in the individual announcement.
+• Some events accept HT staked in HTX Earn products, but this is project-specific and must be confirmed in each event’s announcement.
+For background on HTX’s staking products, see HTX Earn in 2026: Is the Staking and Yield Product Worth the Risk?.

 • US persons and users from several restricted jurisdictions are ineligible.
-HTX’s compliance page lists current restrictions.
+Consult the HTX Support Center for the current restricted-regions list.

 • KYC Level 2 (government-issued ID verification) is required, not just email registration.

-No single published minimum HT threshold applies across all events.
+No single minimum HT threshold applies across all events.
 Individual announcements have specified floors ranging from 100 HT to 500 HT depending on project size.
-Users who want consistent access should maintain a buffer above the typical floor rather than holding exactly the minimum.
+Maintain a buffer above the typical floor rather than holding exactly the minimum.
+For detail on how HT holding tiers affect spot fee rates, see HTX Spot Trading Fees in 2026: VIP Tiers, HT Discounts, and What You Actually Pay.

 HTX does not publish a centralized Primelist results archive, so historical assessment relies on individual project announcements and secondary market data.
-The patterns that emerge are consistent with most centralized launchpad programs.
+The patterns are consistent with most centralized launchpad programs.

-Tokens distributed through Primelist have generally shown positive first-day price appreciation, consistent with what Gate.io and Binance have indicated for their own programs.
+Tokens distributed through Primelist have generally shown positive first-day price appreciation on listing day.
 Post-TGE sell pressure is a structural problem across all three platforms, not unique to HTX.

-The mechanics create predictable overhead supply: retail allocations vest at TGE with a partial unlock (often 10 to 20 percent of total allocation based on disclosed terms), while VC and seed investors frequently have cliff dates that expire at or near listing.
-The pattern is a price spike at market open followed by sustained downward pressure over the first 30 to 90 days of trading as remaining tranches unlock.
-HTX does not require projects to publish complete tokenomics breakdowns before the subscription window opens, which means participants sometimes commit capital without full vesting schedule data.
-That is a material information asymmetry.
+The mechanics create predictable overhead supply: retail allocations vest at TGE with a partial unlock (often 10–20% of total allocation based on disclosed terms), while VC and seed investors frequently have cliff dates that expire at or near listing.
+The result is a price spike at market open followed by sustained downward pressure over the first 30–90 days as remaining tranches unlock.
+HTX does not require projects to publish complete tokenomics breakdowns before the subscription window opens, meaning participants sometimes commit capital without full vesting schedule data — a material information asymmetry that Gate.io and Binance handle more consistently.

-Lockup durations for retail have generally been 3 to 6 months total vesting on recent events, shorter than some comparable Binance Launchpool programs, but with a smaller TGE unlock percentage.
+Lockup durations for retail have generally run 3–6 months total vesting on recent events, with a smaller TGE unlock percentage than comparable Binance Launchpool programs.
 The combination produces moderate initial liquidity and sustained overhead supply for months after listing.

-How to participate in the next Primelist event: step-by-step walkthrough
+How to participate in the next Primelist event

 The subscription process has five steps.
 The most common mistakes occur at steps one and three.

 1. Monitor announcements.
-HTX publishes Primelist events on its official blog and the Primelist section of the exchange.
-Set up HTX push notifications or monitor the official account.
-Events are announced 48 to 96 hours before the subscription window opens, sometimes shorter.
+HTX publishes Primelist events on its official site.
+Events are announced 48–96 hours before the subscription window opens, sometimes shorter.

 2. Confirm eligibility before the window.
 Check your KYC level, verify your country is not restricted, and confirm your HT is in the correct account type (main spot account, or HTX Earn if the specific event permits it).